 It is however important to note that the Marketing and Communications team could or should be involved in any cross functional product development group as soon as possible.
 The Marketing and Communications team can bring valuable insight to many areas of the process including:

 Marketeers can also help with more specific actions for example defining creative naming conventions for new products, ensuring the product name will give maximum visibility and will resonate with customers.

 When introducing a new product an area which is often overlooked is master data, this may include the writing of product descriptions or deciding which specifications are listed with a product on a website or internal customer service system.
-Marketeers can make use of keyword research and customer insights to ensure that descriptions are written in the language of customers and are optimised for digital marketing activities.
+Marketeers can make use of keyword research and customer insights to ensure that descriptions are written in the language of customers and are optimized for digital marketing activities.

 Establish your value proposition

 Your value proposition should be an easy-to-understand explanation of why a customer should buy your product or service.
 It should clearly communicate how a product or service fills your customer’s needs, highlighting the added benefits, and positioning against similar products.